oscarvadillog/improving-js/README.md

 # Improving JS

-This repo has been created to improve and practice my JavaScript skills.
+This project has been created to improve and practice my JavaScript skills.
+Let's get started!

 ## Examples